lemay-ai/fizzbuzz/README.md

 I also noticed that Lemay.ai has highlighted a ASR (Voice Recognition) project in their portfolio brochure.
 Theres that as well.

+# The EDA task's notebook is in the notebooks folder.